jtam97/fractal-arcade-wiki/content/about.md

 ## A bit about me!

 I'm Justin, a software engineer, a CS/bioinformatics researcher, and a video game nerd!
 I love games but know little about what makes them tick, both in code and in enjoyment.
 So this is my exploration of unique algorithms and technical designs in games - sometimes beautiful, sometimes hacky, sometimes lazy - all fun!
+Honestly, it's also a way for me to rave about my favorite games and what I find to be so special about them.

 ## The Fractal Arcade